Parkland Hospital Employee Charlotte Crawford Lost Son, Daughter And Husband To COVID-19

 Sadly, that protection couldn’t block Covid’s deadly spread from impacting her life in an unimaginable manner.

 “My son died first.
-My husband died second, and my daughter died after that,” Crawford detailed during a CBS 11 interview outside Parkland Hospital.
+My husband died second and my daughter died after that,” Crawford detailed during an interview outside Parkland Hospital.

 In late January, seven days after the hospital specialist received her second vaccine dose, members of her household started getting sick.